-- The region is also connected by trans-border links, typically developed by two operators (one in each country). - These systems are typically designed for the use of the two investing operators, and do not offer a practical or cost-effective solution for bandwidth purchasers.
+- The region is also connected by trans-border links, typically developed by two operators (one in each country). - These bilateral systems are typically closedaccess networks designed for the use of the two investing operators. - Very high prices for other bandwidth purchasers